(A) Definitions for this rule:

 (1) "Personal emergency response system" ("PERS") means a personal emergency intervention service comprised of telecommunications equipment (" PERS equipment"), a station, and a medium for two-way, hands-free communication between the individual and the station.
 PERS does not include the following:

-(2) Equipment such as a boundary alarm, a medication dispenser, a medication reminder, or any other equipment or home medical equipment, regardless of whether the equipment is connected to ERS equipment.
+(b) Equipment such as a boundary alarm, medication dispenser, medication reminder, or any other equipment or home medical equipment, regardless of whether the equipment is connected to PERS equipment.

-(i) The provider shall assure that each consumer is able to choose the equipment that meets his or her specific needs, as authorized on his or her service plan.
+(i) The provider shall assure each individual is able to choose the equipment meeting the individual's specific needs and preferences, as authorized in his or her person-centered services plan.

-(iv) The provider shall offer each consumer a variety of remote activation devices from which the consumer may choose according to his or her specific needs, so long as each remote activation device is wearable and waterproof, unless the consumer requires a specialty activation device that is not wearable and waterproof to accommodate his or her specific need.
+(ii) The provider shall offer each individual a variety of remote activation devices from which the individual may choose according to the individual's specific needs and preferences, so long as each remote activation device meets the following characteristics:

-(v) For any equipment the provider installs on or after January 1, 2011, the shall only install equipment that has an internal battery that provides at least twenty-four hours of power without recharging and that sends notification to the emergency response center if the battery's level is low.
+(iii) The provider shall only install equipment with an internal battery providing at least twenty-four hours of power without recharging which also sends notification to the central monitoring station if the battery's power level is low.